 and as with lots of Jamie recipes, it's simple, tasty and looks great too.
 Pomegranate seeds are so Christmassy, as are the candied pine nuts, although I think hazelnuts would be a lovely alternative.

-I used a spiralizer with a ribbon blade to slice the apple and then broke the spirals up so they appear to be in slices rather than ribbons.
+I used a spiralizer with a ribbon blade to slice the apple for the carpaccio.
+I then broke the spirals up so they appear to be in slices rather than ribbons.
 You could use a mandolin or even just a knife to finely slice the apple or even dice it then serve it in layers in a glass.

-No one wants to spend all their time in the kitchen when they’ve got guests and with this apple carpaccio, as long as all the components are prepared in advance, it’s very quick to assemble once you’re ready to serve it.
+This thinly sliced apple recipe is great as a healthy dinner party dessert option.
+No one wants to spend all their time in the kitchen when they've got guests and with this apple carpaccio, as long as all the components are prepared in advance, it's very quick to assemble.
 What more could you ask from an easy healthy dessert that tastes delicious too?